strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 ![WindowsRunDialogExample](images/WindowsRunDialog.png)

-If you prefer, you can also use the simpler `rawaccel` command, rather than more cumbersome `rawaccel-switch` command, by slightly tweaking the installation process.
+If you prefer, you can also use the simpler `rawaccel` command, rather than the more cumbersome `rawaccel-switch` command, by slightly tweaking the installation process.
 This is how I personally use it, but to set it up in this way you will also be required to edit the Batch script yourself to point to your particular RawAccel program directory.
 Don't